ChristoffBo/homeassistant/mimic3-tts-server/DOCS.md

 Mimic TTS Server

-Wait a minute after initial start as Mimic will download the first voice...
+Mimic only uses the preloaded UK Voice.

 Web UI for testing can be found at "homeassistantIP":59125, please note after selecting a voice Mimic will download the voice first so please be patient.